 Contributions by members and the City are established by statute.
 State law also requires that each plan of benefits adopted by the System must be approved by a qualified actuary.
 The actuary certifies that the contribution commitment by the police officers and the City provides an adequate financing arrangement at the time any change is made.
 Using the entry age actuarial cost method, the System's normal cost is determined as a percentage of payroll.
 The excess of the total contribution rate over the normal cost rate is used to amortize the System's unfunded actuarial accrued liability.
 The amortization period is determined using the open, level percentage of payroll method.
-Based on the actuarial valuation as of December 31, 2020 and the plan provisions recognized in the valuation, the normal cost is 25.101 percent of pay and the period to amortize unfunded liabilities is 30 years.
-On December 31, 2019 with the plan provisions recognized in the valuation, the normal cost was 24.978 percent of pay and the amortization period was Never.
+Based on the actuarial valuation as of December 31, 2021 and the plan provisions recognized in the valuation, the normal cost is 25.134 percent of pay and the period to amortize unfunded liabilities is 30 years.
+On December 31, 2020 with the plan provisions recognized in the valuation, the normal cost was 25.101 percent of pay and the period to amortize unfunded liabilities was 30 years.
 Legislation passed by the 87th Legislature in 2021 requires funding sufficient to remain within a period to amortize unfunded liabilities in 30 years.